AnesSAD/OCT-AMD-SEGMENTATION/README.md

 ## 🔬 Overview

-This project implements **U-Net architecture** for automated segmentation of Age-related Macular Degeneration (AMD) biomarkers in Optical Coherence Tomography (OCT) images.
+This project implements **U-Net architecture** for automated segmentation of Age-related Macular Degeneration (AMD) retina layers in Optical Coherence Tomography (OCT) images.

 AMD is the leading cause of irreversible blindness in elderly populations worldwide.
 Early and accurate detection of AMD biomarkers (layer thickness) is critical